 Shouldn’t a group of adults be able to get their work done without needing constant praise?
 Employee recognition is one of those concepts that may seem easy to deride at first glance.
-But the right praise at the right time may be crucial for retaining great employees and maintaining a positive work environment.
+But the right praise may be crucial for retaining great employees and maintaining a positive work environment.

-This is a pretty easy call: would you rather work with a group of happy, motivated employees, or a bunch of sullen workers who have been spoiled by one or two exceptionally bad apples?
+Would you rather work with a group of happy, motivated employees?
+Or a bunch of sullen workers who have been spoiled by one or two exceptionally bad apples?